 Queen cups are wax dome-shaped cups intended to contain an egg for a future queen.
 Beekeepers should be on the lookout for queen cups during hive inspections, as they send an important message, potentially signaling imminent swarm intentions.

-If you see queen cups with an egg, white liquid and where the comb has been drawn out to form a queen cell, then you should pay attention.
-This queen cup has been “acknowledged” and is in the process of being developing into a future queen, a sign of potential swarming.
+If you see queen cups with an egg and white liquid and where the comb has been drawn out to form a queen cell, then you should pay attention.
+This queen cup has been “acknowledged” and is in the process of being developed into a future queen, a sign of potential swarming.

 The Royal Treatment

 Once a queen cup has been developed and an egg is present, nurse bees will begin drawing out comb to about 25 millimeters in length, to give the larvae room to grow.
+Because she is so much longer than other bees, queen cells are built on a frame vertically oriented.
 The cell will be covered with a layer of wax around day 9, and it will take about 16 days for the queen to hatch.

 Workers will feed her royal jelly, beyond the three days of royal jelly received by worker and drone larvae.
 The queen is the only caste fed this secreted substance throughout her larvae phase.